 Our students often find that they are able to focus more intently and gain valuable insights from classmates, similarly aged peers or faculty members when they are given a structured environment meant to provide just that!
-Our homework club offers a quiet, organized environment for full-time Xavier Educational Academy students and students from other schools to do their homework.
+Our homework club offers a quiet, organized environment for full-time Xavier Academy students and students from other schools to do their homework.

 Homework club is available Monday through Friday year-round and, in addition to serving as a space to accomplish the week’s homework, helps students establish patterns and routines (including study and organizational skills) necessary to achieve academically and beyond.